-The British Museum, Natural History Museum, National Gallery, Kensington Gardens, Hyde Park are a few of them.
+The British Museum, Natural History Museum, National Gallery, Kensington Gardens, and Hyde Park are a few of them.
 To explore it better, check out The Best Places to Visit in London that are worth visiting for sure.

-For the tourist destinations that require an entry fee, the best way you can travel around the city is by a tourist card called London Pass that costs around $86 for 2 days of sightseeing.
+For the tourist destinations that require an entry fee, the best way you can travel around the city is by a tourist card called London Pass which costs around $86 for 2 days of sightseeing.

-32 destinations are covered in this pass, which is enough and offers free public transportation.
+32 destinations are covered in this pass, which is enough, and offers free public transportation.

 Note: A London Pass costs around 100 GBP ($140), as of 2021.